-But before we start talking about finding Seller Fulfilled Prime 3PL providers, we should have a quick look at the full Amazon sell-ship ecosystem.
+Before we start talking about finding Seller Fulfilled Prime 3PL providers, we should have a quick look at the full Amazon sell-ship ecosystem.
 To be clear, we’re talking here about third-party sales on the Amazon platform, not goods sold and shipped by the company itself.

 There are three main ways consumers can get the goods they purchase from third-party sellers on Amazon.
 The most prominent is Fulfillment by Amazon, or “FBA” for short.